AppsFlyerSDK/AdobeAirExtension-AppsFlyer/README.md

 ![image](https://user-images.githubusercontent.com/50541317/88154121-047b8100-cc0f-11ea-9647-5dae37e9817f.png)

-**IMPORTANT**
+**IMPORTANT If you use AIR SDK < v33.1.1.856**

-Due to some limitations in the [ADT](https://help.adobe.com/en_US/air/build/WS5b3ccc516d4fbf351e63e3d118666ade46-7fd9.html), after APK is built it is missing some important files.
+Due to some limitations in the [ADT](https://help.adobe.com/en_US/air/build/WS5b3ccc516d4fbf351e63e3d118666ade46-7fd9.html) bundled with AIR SDK < 33.1.1.856, after APK is built it is missing some important files.

 To add those files (with the help of **automated** script):